devonorourke/tidybug/docs/classification_analyses.md

-# Classifiers and databases used
+# Classifiers and databases setup
 We compared the taxonomic information provided by five different classifiers.
 The _tidybug_ database described in the [database_construction.md](https://github.com/devonorourke/tidybug/blob/master/docs/database_construction.md) document served as the reference source to classify mock and guano data for four of the five classifiers:
 1. QIIME 2 implementation of VSEARCH (global aligner)
 2. QIIME 2 implementation of BLAST (local aligner)